 After the meeting

-A date will be agreed to come back together to see how the plan is working (a review).
-Your coordinator will send out a copy of the plan to everyone who was invited to the meeting.
+A date will be agreed upon to see how the plan works (a review).
+Your coordinator will send a copy of the plan to everyone invited to the meeting.
 This will be done within 3 to 5 working days.

-If a review has been agreed your coordinator will contact you a couple of weeks before the review to agree arrangements.
+If a review has been agreed, your coordinator will reach out to you a couple of weeks before the review to agree on arrangements.